azn-arabin/Demography/README.md

 - Dynamic population projections based on user inputs
 - Interactive graph with population trends visualization
+- Facilitates population projection for divisions and districts using interactive pie charts.
 - Customizable chart types (bar chart and line chart)
 - Contact page to send feedback and inquiries
 - Seamless client-side navigation using Next.js